 Mix minced garlic, chopped spring onions, grated ginger, sambal oelek, fish sauce, bell pepper and sugar with sauerkraut.
 Toss well and let it season in a cool place for about 1-2 hours before serving.

-Tags: hot foods kimchi sambal oelek sauerkraut kimchi vegetarian vegan
+Tags: spicy foods kimchi sambal oelek sauerkraut kimchi vegetarian vegan